SQuASH-bench/SQuASH/surrogate_models/README.md

 # Quantum Circuit Regression Toolkit

-This repository provides code for converting quantum circuits into graph representations, creating datasets, training models (Graph Neural Networks and Random Forests), and tuning hyperparameters.
+This folder provides code for converting quantum circuits into graph representations, creating datasets, training models (Graph Neural Networks and Random Forests), and tuning hyperparameters.
 It is designed for users interested in quantum circuit regression tasks.

 ---